lino-framework/book/docs/specs/courses.rst

     .. attribute:: course_area

-        Pointer to :class:`CourseAreas`.
+        Pointer to :class:`ActivityLayouts`.
 This is used only when an application defines several variants of
         :class:`EnrolmentsByPupil`.